History of West Bromwich Albion F.C.: 1878–1902

 By 1882 they had also joined the Staffordshire FA, and after another good run in the Birmingham Cup, they won the Staffordshire Cup – their first trophy – by beating Stoke 3–2 at the Victoria Ground.
 That was the catalyst for national success.
 At that time, every county had its own cup competition, and the various cup holders were welcome visitors all around the country; so it was that Albion began to arrange choice fixtures against the likes of Preston North End, Bolton Wanderers, Blackburn Rovers, and Wrexham.

 They also moved ground.
 They had spent a season in their own enclosure, The Birches, but the drainage there was poor and so the club rented Four Acres from their former rivals, West Bromwich FC, where they would remain for three years.
 The conditions of the lease allowed them to play home games on Saturdays and Mondays only, but not in the summer as the ground was used then by the Dartmouth Cricket Club.

 They also entered the FA Cup for the first time in the 1883–84 season.
 In 1885 the club turned professional, and in 1886 reached the FA Cup final for the first time, losing 2–0 to Blackburn Rovers.
 In 1887 they reached the final again, but lost 2–0 to Aston Villa.
 In 1888 they went one better and won the trophy for the first time, beating strong favourites Preston North End 2–1 in the final.
 Of all the clubs that went on to join the Football League, only Blackburn Rovers and Aston Villa had also won the FA Cup previously, and were the two clubs that had beaten Albion in their first two finals.

 In March 1888, William McGregor wrote to what he considered to be the top five English teams, including Albion, informing them of his intention to form an association of clubs that would play each other home and away each season.
 Thus when the Football League started later that year, Albion became one of the twelve founder members.
+Albion's first ever league match was played on 8 September 1888 against Stoke, which resulted in a 2–0 away win.
+Albion eventually finished in 6th place in the inaugural Football League table, and reached the FA Cup semi-final that season.
+Having finished one place higher the following season, in the 1890/91 season they slumped and finished bottom of the table, having to apply for re-election to the Football League while again reaching the FA Cup semi-final, losing 3–2 to the eventual winners Blackburn Rovers.

 Albion's second FA Cup success came in 1892, beating Aston Villa 3–0.
 They met Villa again in the 1895 final, but lost 1–0.
 The team suffered relegation to Division Two in 1900–01, their first season at The Hawthorns, but were promoted as champions the following season, when Chippy Simmons was the leading goalscorer in Division Two.